 As pointed out in the House Committee Report, even if the Company were an investment company but not a BDC, it would be exempt from prohibitions relating to transactions between itself and its downstream affiliates.
 See Rules 17a-6 and 17d-1(d)(5) and (6).
 Thus, transactions between BDCs or investment companies and their downstream affiliates are exempt from the prohibitions of Sections 57(a) and 17(a) and (d).
-However, without the Order requested by this Application, transactions between the Company and controlled portfolio companies of Fidus SBIC may violate Section 57(a) of the 1940 Act.
+However, without the Order requested by this Application, transactions between Fidus SBIC and controlled portfolio affiliates (as such term is described in the 1980 Adopting Release) of the Company and transactions between the Company and controlled portfolio affiliates (as such term is described in the 1980 Adopting Release) of Fidus SBIC may violate Section 57(a) of the 1940 Act.

-As a condition of the grant of the order sought by this Application, the Company undertakes that (A) the Company will at all times beneficially own, and directly or through a wholly-owned subsidiary, hold of record, all of the outstanding equity interests of Fidus SBIC and (B) Fidus SBIC will at all times be wholly-owned by the Company (including the 0.1% interest owned by the New General Partner) and will therefore never have public shareholders.
-Moreover, no person shall serve as a member of the board of directors of Fidus SBIC who shall not have also been elected a member of the Board of the Company.
+As a condition of the grant of the order sought by this Application, the Company undertakes that (A) the Company will at all times beneficially own, and directly or through a wholly owned subsidiary, hold of record, all of the outstanding equity interests of Fidus SBIC and (B) Fidus SBIC will at all times be wholly owned by the Company (including the 0.01% interest owned by the New General Partner) and will therefore never have public shareholders.
+Moreover, no person shall serve as a member of the Fidus SBIC Board who shall not have also been elected a member of the Board of the Company.
 Thus, the Company and Fidus SBIC should not be precluded from investing in portfolio affiliates of each other if such investments would be permitted if the Company and Fidus SBIC were treated as one combined company.